jrneilson/dara/docs/install.md

-# Installation
+# Installation via PyPI (recommended)

+The easiest way to install the latest release of Dara is via pip from PyPI:

 ```bash
 pip install dara
 ```

+Note that this approach will only acquire the latest release.
+For the most recent changes, you may want to install from source (see below).

-## Installation from source
+## Installation from source (GitHub)

+This approach is recommended if you want to use the latest features and bug fixes.
+It is a good idea to install Dara in a dedicated virtual environment to avoid conflicts with other Python packages.

 ```bash
 git clone https://github.com/idocx/dara
 cd dara
 pip install -e .
 ```

-### Special instructions: installation on old cluster (e.g., Lawrencium, LBNL)
+### Special case: installation on older cluster (e.g., Lawrencium, LBNL)

-The supplied BGMNwin folder may not work on your machine/cluster.
+BGMN (the refinement backend) is a compiled program, and it may not be directly usable on some machines, such as computational clusters (e.g., Lawrencium at Lawrence Berkeley National Laboratory).

-For example, installing BGMN on Lawrencium (or perhaps another older Linux cluster) may lead to an error with GLIBC versions when you run bgmn:
+For example, you may see an error GLIBC versions when you run `bgmn`:

     version `GLIBC_2.29 not found (required by …)

-To fix, we need to install GLIBC 2.29.
+To fix this issue specifically, we need to install GLIBC 2.29.
 First, make sure to run:

 ```bash
 module load gcc